valkey-io/valkey-doc/commands/replconf.md

 The `REPLCONF` command is an internal command.
-It is used by a Redis master to configure a connected replica.
+It is used by a Valkey master to configure a connected replica.